 The pros of terminal-to-terminal vehicle shipping

 With terminal-to-terminal shipping, you’ll have to drive your car to a predetermined location where you’ll drop it off for your carrier.
 This method is far more flexible because you can drop the vehicle off a day or two before shipment.
 For busy people, terminal-to-terminal is sometimes the best option.

 The same goes for picking your car up at its destination, as you can leave it at the terminal while you figure out where you’re going to park it or complete your journey when moving.
 Having this flexibility on the other end is helpful when shipping lengthy distances.

 Terminal-to-terminal also costs less for the shipment itself because the carrier can stick to major highways and won’t have to trek through a residential neighborhood.
 The cost savings are often reason enough to go with this option.

 There are negatives associated with terminal-to-terminal auto transport, though, that you’ll want to look at before choosing a method.

 For starters, the terminal could be far from your property, adding hassle to the entire process.
 If you live in a suburban area and have to travel into town to drop your car off, you’ll then have to figure out how to get back home.
 The same goes for reaching your vehicle at its new destination.

 If you end up leaving your car at one of the terminals for a few days, you could also encounter a storage fee.
-This fee could end up making the terminal-to-terminal shipping far more expensive for you in the end, so it’s worth asking about your carrier’s storage surcharges.
+This fee could end up making the terminal-to-terminal shipping far more expensive for you in the end.
+Therefore, it’s worth asking about your carrier’s storage surcharges.